Karan14-11/c-shell/Readme.md

 iMan grep
 ```

+### 16. Signals
+Following 3 commands are direct keyboard input where Ctrl is Control key on keyboard (or it’s equivalent).

+#### Ctrl - C

+- Interrupt any currently running foreground process by sending it the SIGINT signal.
+It has no effect if no foreground process is currently running.

+#### Ctrl - D

+- Log out of your shell (after killing all processes) while having no effect on the actual terminal.

+#### Ctrl - Z

+- Push the (if any) running foreground process to the background and change it’s state from “Running” to “Stopped”.
+It has no effect on the shell if no foreground process is running.

 ## Notes

 Please note that the provided documentation is for reference, and specific command outputs may vary based on system configuration.